 Here are seven bold predictions for the Braves this offseason.

-Michael Bourn Will Not Re-Sign with the Braves
+Michael Bourn will not be with the Braves in 2013.

 While most Braves fans hope the team can re-sign Michael Bourn, it's not going to happen.